Jaye-python/python-map/README.md

 export DATABASE_USER='your-db-username'
 export DATABASE_PASS='your-db-password'
 ```
-11. Deactivate the environment and reactivate it to load your changes (edit file path accordingly)
+11. You may deactivate the virtual environment
 ```
 deactivate
 ```
-12. Open this folder in VS Code (or your preferred editor). **note the trailing point**
+12. Now, open this folder in VS Code (or your preferred editor). **note the trailing point**
 ```
 code .
 ```